Dog-Friendly Hervey Bay: Visiting Hervey Bay with a Dog

 Brunch at Enzo’s on the Beach

-Another popular dog-friendly spot is Cafe Balaena, located at the Hervey Bay Marina.
-The cafe is open for breakfast, lunch and dinner daily, except for Sundays when it closes at 3pm and Wednesdays when it is closed.
+Another popular dog-friendly spot is Marina Balaena Restaurant, located at the Great Sandy Straits Marina.
+The restaurant is open for breakfast, lunch and dinner daily, except for Sundays when it closes at 1:30pm and Tuesdays when it is closed.

 Dog-Friendly Accommodation in Hervey Bay